wordofwarning/wordofwarning.org/socialexperiment/feb2025/index.md

 <hr>
 **Harley Keasey** · *Suff(e)rage!*

 *If a woman has to suffer, does that make her a sufferagette?*<br>A durational performance art piece exploring the ongoing difficulties and injustices faced by women in society over the past 125 years.
-This interactive happening is an honour for the women that have endured and fallen victim to the pains that are placed in the 'responsible' hands of the governmental and justice systems — whilst they may suffer, we will stand with them.
+This interactive happening is in honour of the women that have endured and fallen victim to the pains that are placed in the 'responsible' hands of the governmental and justice systems — whilst they may suffer, we will stand with them.

 Harley is a feminist performance artist and community practitioner based between the North West and West Midlands.
 Her work primarily explores the range of challenges faced by women in society through Live Art, multimedia, spoken word, and clowning.
 Harley is a strong woman who takes inspiration from other strong women and unheard voices to create socially engaged performance.